-You will be expected to have a good level of technical knowledge and many employers, particularly software houses, will want you to have a degree in a relevant subject, such as:
+You'll be expected to have a good level of technical knowledge and many employers, particularly software houses, will want you to have a degree in a relevant subject, such as:

-- information systems;
+- information systems

-You will need to show:
+You'll need to show:

-- high-level programming and related technical skills;
+- high-level programming and related technical skills

-- ingenuity and creativity;
+- ingenuity and creativity

-- logical approach to problem solving;
+- a logical approach to problem solving

-- analytical capabilities;
+- analytical capabilities

-- ability to work under pressure;
+- the ability to work well under pressure

-- attention to detail;
+- attention to detail

-- tenacity and patience;
+- tenacity and patience